The Official Book

 Category Leadership / Professional Development

-Audience Military, business, ministry, family, and team leaders
+Audience Military, JROTC, business, ministry, family, and team leaders

 Core Theme Representation, restraint, trust, and leadership residue